ghiscoding/angular-validation/readme.md

 ## Angular-Validation Wiki
 All the documentation has been moved to the Wiki section, see the [github wiki](https://github.com/ghiscoding/angular-validation/wiki) for more explanation.
-If you just started with the project, then the most important page to read would be the [HOWTO - Step by Step](https://github.com/ghiscoding/angular-validation/wiki/HOWTO---Step-by-Step)
+If you just started with the library, then the most important page to read would be the [HOWTO - Step by Step](https://github.com/ghiscoding/angular-validation/wiki/HOWTO---Step-by-Step)

 **Wiki Contents**
 * [Angular-Validation Wiki](https://github.com/ghiscoding/angular-validation/wiki)